good-rock-maad-sintra/takuzu-ai/README.md

 # takuzu-ai

-Project assignment from our Artificial Intelligent class at IST (2021/2022).
-The goal is to develop an AI that can solve takuzu puzzles.
+Project assignment for our Artificial Intelligent class at IST (2021/2022).
+The goal is to develop an agent that can efficiently solve takuzu puzzles.